 How did you address that challenge?

 I became like a machine.
 I started working nights so I could be there during the day.
 I just went until it came to a point where my body shut down and I got sick.
 For years, that’s all I did.
 One of the things I did do that made a big difference was going back to school to be a mental health counselor.
 I felt that I needed to understand what was going on.
 My husband was suffering from post traumatic stress disorder (PTSD) and social anxiety and I had to know how to deal with it.
 Once I was able to understand his illness, I was able to help him and slowly get him out of the house.
 That was one of the best things I did for my family—it was worth the time.

 What advice do you wish you had when you first became a military caregiver?

 I wish somebody would have told me that it is okay to not be okay.
 It’s ok to not always have it together.
 I wish someone would have told me that you don’t have to be strong 24/7 and that I should take time to take care of myself.

-I met my husband, Daniel Dumas, while serving in the US Navy.
-Daniel was discharged in 2003 due to TBI and severe hearing loss, and afterwards we moved to New York.
-That move brought two realities: we were separated from our social support, and Daniel’s scars were far deeper than we had thought.
-Feelings of guilt and despair at the news of friends hurt or departed compounded Daniel’s symptoms of PTSD, social anxiety and depression.
-I pushed forward with a Master’s degree in counseling to better understand my husband and learn how to help him.
+Edna met her husband, Daniel Dumas, while serving in the U.S. Navy.
+Daniel was discharged in 2003 due to a traumatic brain injury (TBI) and severe hearing loss, and afterwards they moved to New York.
+That move brought two realities: they were separated from their social support, and Daniel’s scars were far deeper than they had thought.
+Feelings of guilt and despair at the news of friends hurt or departed compounded Daniel’s symptoms of PTSD, social anxiety, and depression.
+Edna pushed forward with a master’s degree in counseling to better understand her husband, and learn how to help him.

-As a Dole Fellow, I empower other veterans and their families in Puerto Rico through health and wellness activities and peer support groups.
+As a Dole Fellow, Edna empowers other veterans and their families in Puerto Rico through health and wellness activities, and peer support groups.